Research Interests:

 - Undergraduate students for Final Year Projects, Directed Studies, Summer Research Fellowship and Part-time research assistants.

 Experience in molecular biology, microscopy, cell biology, and genetic analysis would be an asset.
-Interested applicants should send your CV with a description of previous research experience and research interests to Dr. Karen Yuen.
+Interested applicants should send your CV, transcript, a description of previous research experience and research interests with title [Interest in Yuen lab] to Dr. Karen Yuen.